openlit/dokumetry-node/README.md

   apiKey: 'My API Key', // defaults to process.env["OPENAI_API_KEY"] });

-// Pass the above `openai` object along with your DOKU URL and API key and this will make sure that all OpenAI calls are automatically tracked.
+// Pass the above `openai` object along with your Doku Ingester URL and API key and this will make sure that all OpenAI calls are automatically tracked.
-DokuMetry.init({llm: openai, dokuUrl: "YOUR_DOKU_URL", apiKey: "YOUR_DOKU_TOKEN"})
+DokuMetry.init({llm: openai, dokuUrl: "YOUR_DOKU_INGESTER_URL", apiKey: "YOUR_DOKU_TOKEN"})

 async function main() {
   const chatCompletion = await openai.chat.completions.create({
-    messages: [{ role: 'user', content: 'What are the key to effective observability?' }],
+    messages: [{ role: 'user', content: 'What is LLM Observability and Monitoring?' }],
     model: 'gpt-3.5-turbo',
   });
 }